Cat CAREtaker

 Be 18 years or older

-Be able to lift 40+ lbs (litter bags) and perform moderate physical activity for 4 - 6 hours per day
+Be able to lift 40+ lbs (litter bags) and perform moderate physical activity for around 4 hours per day

-The technician may work between 10-30 hours per week, depending on assigned areas and the animal population size.
-Shifts begin in the morning (9am) and early afternoon (11am).
-You may be scheduled to work 3-5 days per week, with two required weekends a month and some holidays.
+Hours may vary depending on animal population and shift availability.
+Shifts begin in the morning (9am) and afternoon (12pm).
+You may be scheduled to work several days per week, with two required weekends a month and some holidays.
 Pay is hourly and begins at $14.50/hour.

 How to Apply: